1. Purpose of policy

 2. Policy scope and application

 This policy applies to all University premises.
-Capital and Commercial and Asset Management Services will work closely together in its application.
+Capital and Commercial and Facilities Management will work closely together in its application.

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to this policy and critical to its effectiveness: